open-ephys/onix-docs/source/Hardware Guide/Lighthouses/setup.rst

     ..
 On the headstage64, the photodiodes allow can accommodate up to at least distance 3m between the lighthouse receivers and transmitters.
 THIS REQUIRES CONFIRMATION TO INCLUDE IN DOCS, OTHERWISE DELETE.

-    - They should be centered above and facing the area the behavioral arena
-    - The lighthouses should have the same orientation.
+    - They should be centered above the arena, with the front panel facing the arena and have the same orientation.
+Remove the thin film that covers the front panel.
     - The distance between the receiver and the transmitters should not exceed the maximum range.
 This depends on the sensitivity of the receiver's photodiode on the headstage and is best determined experimentally.
 Each